 The vegetables are cooked just until done but still lightly crisp, the butter adds flavor and coats each piece of vegetable with a subtle shimmer, and the herbs provide the aroma that, coupled with the signals that your eyes send to your brain, tells you that you must have a huge portion of those gorgeous mixed veggies.

 This side dish which I served with lamb chops a couple of weeks ago looks AND tastes good.
 A plate of vegetables bursting with colors, textures and shapes is a visual delight.
 Your eyes feast on the wonderful vision, signals are sent to the brain that the veggies must taste good because they look good, your brain sends signals to your digestive system and demands that you dig in, and…

 Well, that’s the thing about food having a visual appeal.
 Home cooking requires you to make good on that positive first impression because the food will actually be eaten.
 Not a concern with magazines and their food stylists because the food they deal with just has to look good to sell one brand or another.

 For best visual appeal, choose vegetables with different colors, textures and shapes.
 Leafy vegetables are not recommended for this dish.

-- mixed vegetables, each variety trimmed and cut into bite-size pieces
+- 4 to 6 cups mixed vegetables each variety trimmed and cut into bite-size pieces

-- butter, melted (1 tbsp. for every cup of veggies is a good ratio)
+- butter melted (1 tablespoon for every cup of veggies is a good ratio)